 “Total reported emission reductions and removal enhancements” means net GHG reductions and GHG removal enhancements reported by the Offset Project Operator or Authorized Project Designee for an Offset Project Data Report relative to the project baseline for that Offset Project Data Report in metric tons CO2e.

-Offset verification services are not complete until ARB offset credits are issued for the GHG emission reductions and GHG removal enhancements reported in an Offset Project Data Report.
+Offset Verification Statement Submission.
 Offset verification services must include:

 Offset Verification Statement.
-Prior to completion of the offset verification services conducted pursuant to section 95977.1(b)(3), the verification body must complete an Offset Verification Statement for each Offset Project Data Report for which offset verification services were conducted and provide it to the Offset Project Operator or Authorized Project Designee and ARB or the Offset Project Registry by the verification deadline pursuant to section 95977(d).
+Prior to completion of the offset verification services conducted pursuant to section 95977.1(b)(3), the verification body must complete an Offset Verification Statement for each Offset Project Data Report for which offset verification services were conducted and provide it to the Offset Project Operator or Authorized Project Designee and ARB or the Offset Project Registry by the verification deadline pursuant to section 95977(e).
 Before the Offset Verification Statement is completed, the verification body must have the offset verification services and findings of the offset verification team independently reviewed within the verification body by an independent reviewer not involved in offset verification services for that offset project.
 The independent reviewer may not be the offset project specific verifier, and may not accompany the offset verification team on a site visit.
 The independent reviewer may conduct a separate site visit, if necessary.

 The independent reviewer shall serve as the final check of the offset verification team's work to identify any significant concerns, including: